H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/MySQL.md

 Adjust the VPA configuration in the `mysql-deploy.yaml` file to suit your application's scaling requirements.

+> [!NOTE]
+> If the `Vertical Pod Autoscaler (VPA)` is not displaying correctly (e.g., it only shows the mode as `Auto` but other fields are empty or blank), it might not be working properly after manual installation.
+> It's advisable to contact your cloud provider for support, as it works correctly in `GKE`, preventing `OOM errors`.

 ## Customization

 The provided deployment files are designed to be customizable.
 You can modify the resource limits, environment variables, and other configurations according to your application's needs.